Feel like you are drowning in meetings? Renée discusses best practices for scheduling meetings.

 Dear Dr. Jim,

 Our job as leaders and managers is to stay checked in and connected with our teams and the bigger picture.
-I would plan a virtual team meeting and say: I notice a lot of you are cleaning out your closets and baking bread.
+To ensure accountability, I would plan a virtual team meeting and say: I notice a lot of you are cleaning out your closets and baking bread.
 I’m a bit concerned about how that’s affecting your work.
 Do you have what you need?
 Help me out!

 You’ll probably find that people are organizing their days differently.
 I’ve been working remotely for 15 years and I will work a couple hours here, go for a run, work again, do an errand, work a bit in the evening, etc. That’s what works for me and my productivity.
 Always be aware of what’s going on by checking in with your team often instead of making assumptions.